Domestication of the dog: Proposed dual ancestry of the domestic dogs of West Asia, Africa and southern Europe

 More recent research analysing the genomes of 72 ancient wolves, specimens from Europe, Siberia and North America spanning the past 100,000 years has confirmed that both early and modern dogs are more similar genetically to ancient wolves from Asia than from Europe.
 This suggests that domestication occurred in the East.
 The research also found evidence that dogs have a dual ancestry, meaning that two separate populations of wolves contributed DNA to dogs.

 Early dogs from northeastern Europe, Siberia and the Americas appear to have a single, shared origin from the eastern source.
 But early dogs from the Middle East, Africa and southern Europe appear to have some ancestry from another source related to wolves in the Middle East, in addition to the eastern source.
-It is possible that wolves underwent domestication more than once, with different populations then mixing together.
-Or, that domestication happened once only, and that dual ancestry is related to early dogs then mixing with wild wolves.
+It is possible that wolves underwent domestication more than once, with different populations then mixing together; or that domestication happened once only, and that dual ancestry is related to early dogs then mixing with wild wolves.

 The research also demonstrated how wolf DNA changed during the 30,000 generations that were represented in their 100,000-year timeline.
 This identified the effects of natural selection as particular genes spread within wolf populations.
 One gene variant, over a period of around 10,000 years, went from being very rare to being present in every wolf, and it is still present in all wolves and dogs today.
 The variant affects a gene, IFT88, which is involved in the development of bones in the skull and jaw.
 It is possible that the spread of this variant could have been driven by a change in the types of prey available during the Ice Age, giving an advantage to wolves with a certain head shape.

-"This is the first time scientists have directly tracked natural selection in a large animal [the wolf] over a time-scale of 100,000 years, seeing evolution play out in real time rather than trying to reconstruct it from DNA today," said study senior author Pontus Skoglund.
+Study senior author Pontus Skoglund said: "This is the first time scientists have directly tracked natural selection in a large animal [the wolf] over a time-scale of 100,000 years, seeing evolution play out in real time rather than trying to reconstruct it from DNA today."